 As leader of eData, Tess works with her team, her colleagues, and clients to design and develop tools and techniques to improve the delivery of legal services.
 Tess built the eData practice into a multidisciplinary team of lawyers, technologists, business professionals, designers, developers, and data scientists who design and deliver legal products and services to enhance the Morgan Lewis client experience across the firm’s practices, industries, and disciplines.
 The eData team uses process design, automation, UX, product design, application development, machine learning, and augmented intelligence tools to develop technology, process, and service solutions built to meet our clients’ needs.
 A Six Sigma Green Belt, Tess invests heavily in training the entire eData team in Legal Project Management, Six Sigma and Legal Design.

-Tess lectures regularly on civil procedure, eDiscovery, and data privacy—including cross-border discovery and data minimization—and writes frequently on eDiscovery, information governance, and data privacy for a variety of legal publications.
+Tess lectures regularly on civil procedure, ediscovery, and data privacy—including cross-border discovery and data minimization—and writes frequently on ediscovery, information governance, and data privacy for a variety of legal publications.
 She is the lead author of the eData Deskbook, currently in its third edition.
 Tess also serves as Special Discovery Master to the Eastern District of Pennsylvania.
-She has been Chambers ranked nationally for nine years and globally for seven years in electronic discovery.
-In 2019, Tess was named one of the Top Ten Most Innovative Lawyers in North America by the Financial Times.
+She has repeatedly named a leading lawyer for ediscovery in both Chambers USA and Chambers Global, and is ranked Band 1 in Chambers USA.
+In 2018, Tess was named one of the Top Ten Most Innovative Lawyers in North America by the Financial Times.
 Tess holds a Master of Professional Studies on Law Firm Management and studied industrial design at the Philadelphia College of Art before completing an undergraduate degree in philosophy at Ursinus College.
 Bringing entrepreneurial experience to her clients, Tess started and operated a small business before entering law school.

 Served as national discovery counsel to major pharmaceutical company in serial product liability litigation.
 Developed comprehensive discovery strategy, developed and executed all internal controls for compliance with preservation obligations, delivered workforce training, and conducted due diligence related to search for and sequestration of data.
 Led all negotiations with designated counsel handling discovery for the plaintiffs’ committee, handled all motion practice and argument, and executed all discovery strategy.